Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Abstract

 \section{Abstract}

 This paper focuses on finite-player incomplete information games where players may hold mutually inconsistent beliefs without a common prior.
-We introduce absolute continuity of beliefs, extending the classical notion of absolutely continuous information in \cite{Milgrom/Weber:85:MOR}, and prove that Bayesian equilibria exist under broad conditions.
-Examples illustrate practical applications of our findings.
+We introduce absolute continuity of beliefs, extending the classical notion of absolute continuity of information in \cite{Milgrom/Weber:85:MOR}, and prove that Bayesian equilibria exist in a broad class of games, including those with discontinuous payoffs.
+Examples illustrate the scope and implications of our findings.

 { \textsc{Keywords:} Absolute Continuity of Beliefs; Bayesian Equilibrium; Behavioral Strategy; Existence of Equilibrium}